HumanCellAtlas/ingest-validator/README.md

 In the sample above, `TestArithmeticOperations` is the name of the test case (i.e. the Python class that extends `unittest.TestCase`).
 More options can be found at [the official nose test documentation Web site](http://nose.readthedocs.io/en/latest/usage.html).

+#### Debugging with IDE

+Being able to run a single test from any given test case means it's possible to debug a specific block of code using any IDE's debugging tool.
+[JetBrains' PyCharm](https://www.jetbrains.com/pycharm/) in particular support single test call through a few selected tools one of which is `nosetest`.
+To set `nosetest` as the default test runner in PyCharm, set the *Default test runner* option in **Tools > Python Integrated Tools** pane of the IDE preferences.